Regression: Looking at the Psychology of Finance through a Psychoanalytic Lens

 First in a Series

 We often labor under the misconception that once we reach adulthood, our level of psychological functioning is more or less consistent.
-A sophisticated asset manager or investor knows that he has to contend not just with cognitive biases (anchoring, recency, loss aversion, confirmation bias and all the other little demons the behavioral economists have identified) but also with “dangerous” emotional forces- greed, fear, the herd effect and so on.
+A sophisticated asset manager or investor knows that he must contend not just with cognitive biases (anchoring, recency, loss aversion, confirmation bias and all the other little demons the behavioral economists have identified) but also with “dangerous” emotional forces- greed, fear, the herd effect and so on.
 He has also made an effort to identify some personal and unique decision patterns—watching out for a habit of being too impulsive, or too conservative, or risk averse, or overly risk tolerant.

 But it is useful to add to this mix the concept of “regression”—defined as the “reversion to an earlier mental or behavioral level” (Merriam Webster).
 There is no such thing as a steady state of mental functioning.
 We humans are inherently fluid and changeable.
 No matter how experienced, mature or calm, everyone is subject to the phenomenon of psychological regression from time to time.

 Think about it this way.
 You know what you’re like at your highest level of functioning.
 How you think, perceive, feel, decide, anticipate, plan and understand.
 But when you’re tired, sick, freaked out about something at home?
 It is inevitable that there will be times when you slide down from your highest level of performance to a regressed, or earlier level of psychological functioning.
-In that regressed state your cognitive and emotional capacities are not working at their best– most critically, decision-making and self control.
+In that regressed state, your cognitive and emotional capacities are not working at their best– most critically, decision-making and self-control.